bitflight-public/terraform-aws-ssm-ami-bakery/README.md

 - [x] Test pipeline
 - [x] Create a basic example
 - [ ] Create a full README.md file
+- [ ] Enable logging of the update processes to cloudwatch
 - [ ] Provide inputs for specifying a subnet to launch in
 - [ ] Provide inputs for security groups to attach
 - [ ] Create output SNS queue, and write the queue arn to Parameter store, so that events can be chained together